CodingwithAnkit-tech/YouTube-Clone/README.md

 # YouTube-Clone
-A simple YouTube homepage clone built with HTML &amp; CSS for practicing responsive web design.

-A simple YouTube Homepage Clone built using HTML and CSS.
-This project focuses on practicing front-end design skills by replicating YouTube’s basic layout.
+A responsive YouTube clone UI built using HTML, CSS, Bootstrap 5, and Font Awesome, featuring a navbar with search, sidebar categories, explore section, and video cards with local video playback.

+# YouTube Clone – Frontend Project
+This project is a static frontend clone of YouTube built using HTML5, CSS3, Bootstrap 5, and Font Awesome.
+The interface includes a responsive navigation bar, sidebar with categories, and a dynamic content section displaying videos as cards.
+Each video card contains a thumbnail, title, and description, with support for local video playback.

-# 🔹 Features
+ # Key Features:

-Responsive design for desktop & mobile
+Responsive Bootstrap 5 layout with grid system.

-Navbar with logo, search bar, and profile icons
+Navigation bar with search functionality and sign-in button.

-Sidebar menu (Home, Trending, Subscriptions, Library, etc.)
+Sidebar menu including sections like Home, Shorts, Subscriptions, History, Playlists, etc.

-Video grid layout with thumbnails, titles, and channel details

-Clean and structured UI using Flexbox & CSS Grid
+Explore section with trending categories (Music, Gaming, News, Sports, etc.).

+Video cards with thumbnails and titles, linking to locally stored .mp4 files.

+Icons integrated using Font Awesome 6.

+Custom scrollbar hidden using CSS.

-# 🛠️ Tech Stack
+# Tech Stack:

-HTML5 – For website structure
+HTML5

-CSS3 – For styling and responsive layout

-# 📌 Learning Outcomes

-Hands-on practice with HTML & CSS

-Understanding page layouts using Flexbox & Grid

-Improved skills in responsive design and UI/UX concepts
+CSS3

+Bootstrap 5

+Font Awesome 6

 📷 Preview